 10 AM - 12PM, 1PM-3PM, or by appointment.

-Visit our website daily throughout Lent as we offer a daily reflection to assist with living Lent with the Lord!
-Navigate to "Daily Reflection" from the menu at the top of the home page or click here.
+- Ongoing Daily Reflection - Navigate to "Daily Reflection" from the menu at the top of the home page or click here.

 - Current renovation work by reconciliation room, behind Sacred Heart Statue Created through the generosity of Joseph V. Nemensky & Mr. & Mrs. Francis J. Nemensky, in memory of Amelia Bernicoska Nemensky.